 Figure 6-7 (Type 6 form of MLME SAP primitives for SME requesting MLME to perform a process not requiring a confirmation(#1114)) depicts Type 6.
 The Type 6 general form is used when the SME requests a process to be initiated by the MLME and the SME does not require a confirmation.

+NOTE: One usage of the Type 6 form is shown in Figure 6-7a (Example usage of the Type 6 form of MLME SAP primitives, to notify the MLMEs, of an initiating STA and peer STA, of communications between the SMEs of the STAs)

+Figure 6-7a – Example usage of the Type 6 form of MLME SAP primitives, to notify the MLMEs, of an initiating STA and peer STA, of communications between the SMEs of the STAs

 Table 6-1— MLME SAP interface(#1114)(#7082)